How to Apply and Instructions

 All candidates who wish to be considered for appointment as a Justice of the Supreme Court of Canada must complete this Questionnaire.
 In addition to the completion of this Questionnaire, all candidates must submit the attachments requested in PART 7, and PART 8, if applicable.
 In order for their Application Package to be considered complete, candidates must submit it by e-mail to the Office of the Commissioner for Federal Judicial Affairs (OCFJA) at the following address: SCCBoard-ComiteCSC@fja-cmf.gc.ca.
 The Application Package will consist of the following documents sent in multiple e-mails in the manner indicated below:

-- a completed Questionnaire, (the last page of which must be printed, signed, dated, scanned and returned with the Questionnaire) Click here to view technical notes for accessing the Questionnaire.
+- a completed Questionnaire, (the last page of which must be printed, signed, dated, scanned and returned with the Questionnaire).

 - a completed Authorization Form, and

 If possible, these first three documents should be sent in one e-mail.